Find out what happens after your surgery and how you might feel.

 You will have a call bell close by, so that you can call for help whenever you need it.
-Your nurse will also give you a pen and paper or an electronic device for you to write down or type anything that you want to say.
+Your nurse will also give you a pen and paper or an electronic device to write down or type anything you want to say.

 A nose pack